Indivior shares plummet, Reckitt hurt on U.S. charges over opioid prescriptions | MarketScreener

 Indivior has spent the last two years fighting multiple legal battles and patent disputes in the United States with companies including Dr.Reddy's, Teva and Mylan to block them from launching generic versions of Suboxone film.

-Reckitt erases most of 2019 gains after three tough years:
+Graphic: Reckitt erases most of 2019 gains after three tough years

 RECKITT FEARS